ratijas/kdesrc-build-sublime/README.md

     ![Output panel](./doc/output-panel.png)

+If you are working with QML, check out [QML plugin for Sublime Text](https://github.com/SublimeText/QML) as well!

 ## Installation

-The easiest way to install this plugin, is to use the [Package Control](https://packagecontrol.io/) plugin.
+The easiest way is to install it from [Package Control](https://packagecontrol.io/packages/kdesrc-build).

+ - Install [Package Control](https://packagecontrol.io/) itself, if you haven't done already
  - Open up the command palette: Ctrl+Shift+P (Linux, Windows) / Cmd+Shift+P (OS X)
- - Search for Package Control: Install Package
+ - Search for `Package Control: Install Package`
- - Search for kdesrc-build
+ - Search for `kdesrc-build`
  - Hit Enter

 ### Using Git